Skip to main content

 Your liver is the central processing unit for metabolic health, and its condition is directly tied to SHBG production.
 The same factors that influence liver health also dictate how much SHBG it synthesizes and secretes.
 When the liver is functioning optimally, it maintains a healthy balance of SHBG production.

-This creates a direct, physical link between your and your hormonal vitality.
+This creates a direct, physical link between your metabolic health and your hormonal vitality.
 Improving your liver health through lifestyle choices is a direct method for supporting your body’s ability to produce adequate SHBG, which in turn helps optimize your hormonal landscape.

 Understanding Bioavailability a Deeper Look